Day 13 - Burley to Pocatello ID

 Highlights of the day:

 We spent most of the day on back roads.
 Chip sealed back roads with many cattle guards.
 Some of the chip seal had definitely seen better days.
 There wasn’t a lot of vehicle traffic but plenty of cows and other fauna on the open range.
 We got on I-86 for a short stretch to our first SAG of the day at a rest area and then returned to frontage roads that follow I-86.
-Along the way, many riders stopped at Register Rock.
+Along the way, some riders stopped at Register Rock.
 It’s a huge boulder that Oregon Trail emigrants signed as they passed on their journey west.
 No, there wasn’t a place for the cyclists to sign on our way east.

 We got back on the interstate 2 more times today.
 After the bumpy chip seal, the shoulder of the highway was a welcomed change.
 The final stretch was to avoid a really bad section of frontage road that is littered with large cracks, potholes, and a lengthy section of deep, loose gravel.
 I’m sure any of our 2017 alumni could tell you all about it.
 It was a road definitely worth missing.